HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 • Prepare sample document templates (e.g., IFB, advertisements, change orders)

 The research plan shall be divided into tasks that present, in detail, the work proposed in each task.
-The research plan shall describe appropriate deliverables that include, but are not limited to, the following (which also represent key project milestones):
+The research plan shall describe appropriate deliverables that include, but are not limited to, the following (which represent key project milestones):

 • An Amplified Research Plan that incorporates responses to comments from the project panel at the contractor selection meeting;